6170-fa14/6.170-guides/Install.md

 PostgreSQL
 ==========

+**This section is optional.
+We won't require PostgreSQL for any of the projects, but you may want to consider it for your final project!**

 [PostgreSQL](http://www.postgresql.org/) is a representative of a more traditional class of *relational* database engines based on a language family called SQL.
-In 6.170, we will also use it to illustrate richer sorts of database designs.  **Or will we?**

 The PostgreSQL web site has a [a page of downloading instructions](http://www.postgresql.org/download/).